Tried and true kid friendly themes & ideas including our fave crafts and recipes

 First, prepare your organic mashed potatoes.
 Next, cut the corner off of a Ziploc baggie (or frosting tip and baggie if you have one) and spoon some mashed potatoes into the bag.
 Carefully squeeze out some potatoes in a circular motion onto a plate or serving platter, forming a ghostly pile of mashed potatoes (gradually getting smaller and smaller until you’ve reached the top).
 Last, garnish with peas and serve!

 It’s so fun to see how each one turns out, with a little different character than the next!!
 I am going to try these with sweet potato mash next, however in the spirit of Halloween, I just had to go with white for the full “ghost” look.
 I wonder how white sweet potatoes would turn out?!
 Hmm..well anyways, go scare up some fun for dinner tonight, because as you can see, we “3 Whole Peas” have been turned into ghosts for now!
 AHhh….

 So by now you know we LOVE to enjoy this root vegetable as our dinner side most nights.
 The super veggie is packed with potassium, vitamin A and many more vitamins with their countless health benefits.
 Buy them organic, and yumm-my!!

 We most often enjoy the colorful, orange veggie as homemade baked sweet potato fries, or dairy free sweet potato mash.
 Mmm.
 Now I have to be honest with you here, I did NOT like this veggie as a kid.
 Good thing my taste buds changed because this “potato” became my only starch-like food I was actually able to eat for a long time during my Lyme battle.
-For me, the sweet potato was a healing food.
+For me, the sweet potato was and still is, a healing food.